jaredboynton/postman-saml-auth-router/README.md

 **Enterprise Deployment Notes:**
 - SSL certificates: Enterprise deployments use certificates from your organization's CA, not the local ssl/ directory
 - Configuration: Production config deployed via MDM, not local config.json file
+- Port conflicts: If port 443 is in use, comprehensive reverse proxy and port forwarding solutions are documented in the deployment guides
 ```

 ## Documentation